 Praised by critics as a “confident, skilled performer”, Brianna Jaeger is called a “magnetizing force” at the keyboard, with performances “sketching through sound the paradoxical beauty of heartache and the joys of human existence.”
 She has appeared across the globe as a soloist and collaborator, featuring performances at Carnegie Hall – Stern Auditorium, The Kaufman Music Center, Tribute Communities Recital Hall of Toronto, Schlosskirche Cathedral, Steinway Piano Gallery, and Piccolo Spoleto Festival.
-She is presently an active recitalist, composer, and educator located near Washington, D.C.
+She is presently an active keyboardist, composer, and educator located in Northern Virgini.

 At the age of 12, Brianna won her first award, associated with PBS, shortly thereafter, receiving an award in the S.C.
 Concerto Competition.
 Since then, she has continued to garner international recognition for her performances.
-Her performances have been heard live and virtually throughout the United States, Canada, Europe, and Asia.
+She has been featured through live and virtual venues throughout the United States, Canada, Europe, and Asia.
 In addition to her recital appearances, Brianna was recently awarded first place at the Rocky Mountain International Piano Competition in Canada.
-Earlier in 2022, she received 2nd place at the
+Earlier in 2022, she received 2nd place

-semifinal round of the 2022 International Grand Prix Music Competition,
+at the semifinal round of the 2022 International Grand Prix

 Brianna obtained her M.M. from Shenandoah Conservatory, where she studied under Ieva Jokubaviciute and Dr. Alexander Bernstein.
 She received her B.A. in piano from Charleston Southern University, where she studied piano under Mr. Eugene Koester and Dr. Brad Parker.
 In high school, she received certification in musical studies through The Royal Conservatory of Music (Toronto).
 Other influential educators in her career have included Dr. Richard Pressley, Mark Sterbank, Dr. Nicholas V. Holland, III.
 Graeme Burgan, and Olivia Cresswell.